 November is Transgender Awareness Month.
 This is a time to celebrate and support the trans community, as well as promote education about what it really means to be transgender.
 Here at Bookish, we believe books are vital to that education.
 We’ve rounded up 21 titles that feature incredible transgender characters and authors for readers of all ages.
-This is an incomplete and ever-growing list of titles, and here we have on newer releases, to better highlight books that readers may have not yet come across.
+This is an incomplete and ever-growing list of titles.
+Here we have newer releases, to better highlight books that readers may have not yet come across.
 It’s a place to start, and we encourage our readers to explore books beyond this list and let us know in the comments or on social media which ones resonate with them.

 Michael Hall tells the story of a crayon who is having an identity crisis.
 His label says red, but everything he tries to draw comes out blue!
 The other crayons insist that Red try harder, apply himself more, and really focus on being red.
 It isn’t until someone asks Red to draw a blue ocean, that Red realizes what he truly is: a blue crayon in a red wrapper.
 Red, who had been downtrodden after failed attempts to create red images, is now joyous!
 He draws blue jeans, a blue whale, and blue birds.
 His new identity is accepted by the other crayons, though a few try to claim they knew it all along.
 This is one of our editor’s favorite children’s books.
 It’s a wonderful story about being true to who you are that any child can relate to, but it’s particularly poignant for a reader who feels as though they too have been labeled incorrectly.